Physical Properties of Cement – Significance and impacts

 Strength of cement

 Cement is the material responsible for imparting strength to mortar and concrete.
 The cement hydrates react with water and induce strength in concrete.
-The strength of cement has to be checked before it can be used for work.
-The strength can be affected by a lot of factors like water-to-cement ratio, ingredient proportioning, curing conditions, age, etc. The cement has to be checked for compressive, tensile, and flexural strength.
-The strengths are measured as grades in the cement bags
+We have to check the strength of cement before using it for work.
+Many factors, such as the water-to-cement ratio, ingredient proportioning, curing conditions, and age, can affect its strength.
+We check the cement for compressive, tensile, and flexural strength.
+Manufacturers indicate these strengths as grades on the cement bags.

 The strength is determined by checking the compressive strength of the cement.